What is CBG?

-If you’re interested in trying CBG you’ll be happy to hear that if you've tried whole plant CBD oil then you’ve probably already tried it.
+If you’re interested in trying CBG you’ll be happy to hear that if you've tried full-spectrum CBD oil then you’ve probably already tried it.
 When full-spectrum extracts are extracted from the hemp plant to make your CBD products.
-The extraction process that protects a full spectrum of cannabinoids, maintains as much of the natural plant matrix and possible.
+The extraction process that protects a full-spectrum of cannabinoids, maintains as much of the natural plant matrix and possible.

 In order to find out the exact CBG levels in your CBD products, you can check the product batch reports to see how much CBG is included.

 CBG, similar to CBD is also non-psychoactive.
 Even though THC starts out as Cannabigerol.
 It is known to have no intoxicating or mind-altering effects.
 Research into minor cannabinoids like Cannabigerol is in the early stages.
 Most recent scientific investigations are focused on the effects of major cannabinoids like CBD and THC.
 Scientists are yet to uncover the full CBG side effects.

 What is the Difference Between CBD and CBG?